Cryptoking28/MonisAgent/README.md

 We support the following custom instrumentation API methods in ES module apps:

-* `monisagent.instrument`
+- `monisagent.instrument`
-* `monisagent.instrumentConglomerate`
+- `monisagent.instrumentConglomerate`
-* `monisagent.instrumentDatastore`
+- `monisagent.instrumentDatastore`
-* `monisagent.instrumentMessages`
+- `monisagent.instrumentMessages`
-* `monisagent.instrumentWebframework`
+- `monisagent.instrumentWebframework`

 Note that we _do not_ support `monisagent.instrumentLoadedModule`, for the same issue of immutability mentioned above.

-If you want to see an example of how to write custom instrumentation in an ES module app, check out our [examples](https://github.com/Cryptoking28/monisagent-node-examples/tree/main/esm-app) repo for a working demo.
+If you want to see an example of how to write custom instrumentation in an ES module app, check out our examples repo for a working demo.

 ## Getting Started

-For more information on getting started, [check the Node.js docs](https://docs.monisagent.com/docs/agents/nodejs-agent/getting-started/introduction-monis-agent-nodejs).
+For more information on getting started, check the Node.js docs.

 ### External Modules

 There are modules that can be installed and configured to accompany the Node.js agent:

- * [@monisagent/apollo-server-plugin](https://github.com/Cryptoking28/monisagent-node-apollo-server-plugin): Monis Agent's official Apollo Server plugin for use with the Node.js agent.
+- `@monisagent/apollo-server-plugin`: Monis Agent's official Apollo Server plugin for use with the Node.js agent.

 There are modules included within the Node.js agent to add more instrumentation for 3rd party modules:

- * [@monisagent/native-metrics](https://github.com/Cryptoking28/node-native-metrics): Provides hooks into the native v8 layer of Node.js to provide metrics to the Node.js agent.
+- `@monisagent/native-metrics`: Provides hooks into the native v8 layer of Node.js to provide metrics to the Node.js agent.

 ## Usage